 Inspect the vehicle safety belts and child safety seat systems periodically to make sure they work properly and are not damaged.
 Inspect the vehicle and child seat safety belts to make sure there are no nicks, tears or cuts.
 Replace if necessary.
-All vehicle safety belt assemblies, including retractors, buckles, front safety belt buckle assemblies, buckle support assemblies (slide bar-if equipped), shoulder belt height adjusters (if equipped), shoulder belt guide on seatback (if equipped), child safety seat LATCH and tether anchors, and attaching hardware, should be inspected after a collision.
-Read the child restraint manufacturer's instructions for additional inspection and maintenance information specific to the child restraint.
+All vehicle safety belt assemblies, including retractors, buckles, front safety belt buckle assemblies, buckle support assemblies (slide bar-if equipped), shoulder belt height adjusters (if equipped), shoulder belt guide on seatback (if equipped), rear inflatable safety belts (if equipped), child safety seat LATCH and tether anchors, and attaching hardware, should be inspected after a collision.
+Refer to the child restraint manufacturer's instructions for additional inspection and maintenance information specific to the child restraint.
 Ford Motor Company recommends that all safety belt assemblies in use in vehicles involved in a collision be replaced.
 However, if the collision was minor and an authorized dealer finds that the belts do not show damage and continue to operate properly, they do not need to be replaced.
 Safety belt assemblies not in use during a collision should also be inspected and replaced if either damage or improper operation is noted.

-For proper care of soiled safety belts, refer to $Cleaning\ the\ Interior$ in the $Vehicle\ Care$ chapter.
+For proper care of soiled safety belts, refer to $\mathit{Interior}$ in the $\mathit{Cleaning}$ chapter.